United Airlines picks Scott Kirby to replace Oscar Munoz as CEO

-(Reuters) - United Airlines UAL.O on Thursday named insider Scott Kirby as its chief executive officer to succeed Oscar Munoz, who will take the role of executive chairman in May 2020.
+(Reuters) - United Airlines (UAL.O) on Thursday named insider Scott Kirby as its chief executive officer to succeed Oscar Munoz, who will take the role of executive chairman in May 2020.

 Munoz took over as CEO of Chicago-based United in September 2015, aiming to build morale after years of strained labor relations.
 He replaced Jeff Smisek, who resigned because of probes into United’s relationship with the Port Authority of New York.